bearyinnovative/bearychat.py/docs/source/guide/incoming.rst

 Incoming
 --------

-`Incoming <https://bearychat.com/integrations/incoming>`_ is an integration of bearychat.
+`Incoming <https://bearychat.com/integrations/incoming>`_ is an integration of BearyChat.

 Examples
 ~~~~~~~~